OGGM/oggm/docs/input-data.rst

 - **Level 1**: directories now contain the glacier topography data as well.
 - **Level 2**: at this stage, the flowlines and their downstream lines are computed and ready to be used.
-- **Level 3**: adding the baseline climate timeseries (CRU or ERA5, see below) to the directories.
+- **Level 3**: adding the baseline climate timeseries (e.g. W5E5, CRU or ERA5)
+  to the directories.
 Adding all necessary pre-processing tasks for a dynamical run, including the mass balance calibration, bed inversion, up to the :py:func:`tasks.init_present_time_glacier` task included.
-  These directories still contain all data that were necessary for the processing, i.e. the largest in size but also the most flexible since the processing chain can be re-run from any stage in them.
+  These directories still contain all data that were necessary for the processing, i.e. large in size but also the most flexible since the processing chain can be re-run from any stage in them.
-- **Level 4**: includes a historical simulation without a spinup from the RGI date to the last possible date of the baseline climate file (currently January 1st 2020 at 00H for CRU and ERA5), stored with the file suffix ``_historical``.
-Moreover, includes a simulation including a spinup from 1979 to the last possible date of the baseline climate file, stored with the file suffix ``_spinup_historical``.
-This spinup first tries to conduct a dynamic mu star calibration and a dynamic spinup matching the RGI area.
+- **Level 4**: includes a historical simulation without a spinup from the RGI date to the last possible date of the baseline climate file (currently January 1st 2020 at 00H for most datasets), stored with the file suffix ``_historical``.
+Moreover, it may include a simulation including a spinup from 1979 to the last possible date of the baseline climate file, stored with the file suffix ``_spinup_historical`` (folder ``dynspin``).
+This spinup attempts to conduct a dynamic mu star calibration and a dynamic spinup matching the RGI area.
   If this fails, only a dynamic spinup is carried out.
-If this also fails a fixed geometry spinup is conducted.
-To learn more about these different spinup types check out `the dynamic spinup tutorial <https://oggm.org/tutorials/stable/notebooks/dynamical_spinup.html>`_.
+If this also fails, a fixed geometry spinup is conducted.
+To learn more about these different spinup types, check out :ref:`dynamic-spinup`.
-  Also be aware, that due to the spinup strategy it could be that the starting year differs from 1979!
-Both of these runs can then be used for future projections.
-- **Level 5**: as level 4 but with all intermediate output files removed.
+- **Level 5**: same as level 4 but with all intermediate output files removed.
   The strong advantage of level 5 files is that their size is considerably reduced, at the cost that certain operations (like plotting on maps or running the bed inversion algorithm again) are not possible anymore.

 In practice, most users are going to use level 2, level 3 or level 5 files.
+Depending on space available on our servers, level 4 data might be unavailable for some experiments (but easily recovered if needed).

+.. admonition:: **Differences to version 1.4 directories**
+    :class: note, dropdown

+   In previous versions, level 4 files were the "reduced" directories with intermediate files removed.
+Level 5 was very similar, but without the dynamic spinup files.
+   I practice, most users wont really see a change.
+   **All v1.4 directories are still working with OGGM v1.6**.

-Here are some example use cases:
+Here are some example use cases for glacier directories, and recommendations on which level to pick:

 1. *Running OGGM from GCM / RCM data with the default settings*: **start at level 5**
 2. *Using OGGM's flowlines but running your own baseline climate,